 When starting out as a photographer, you may find yourself in a creative rut.
-A lack of ideas, or rather, an abundance of ideas can make it difficult to find a photographic theme.
+It can be difficult to find inspiration for photography themes.

 This is where the masters of photography can help you.
 We’ve put together a list of some of the most famous photographers this world has ever seen.

 Most of the photographers in our list have shifted from our mortal plane.
 Yet, their images, messages and creativity live on.
 We can all take something away from their careers and work.

-Cindy Sherman (January 19, 1954) is an American conceptual artist. she is widely recognized as one of the most influential artists in the modern age of photography.
+Cindy Sherman is an American conceptual artist.
+She is one of the most influential artists in the modern age of photography.

-This is easy to understand, especially when she has two images in the list of The 10 Most Expensive Photographs in the World.
+This is easy to understand, especially when she has two images on the list of The 10 Most Expensive Photographs in the World.

 Her photography explores contemporary identity and the nature of representation.
 These are drawn from the unlimited supply of images from TV, magazines, the internet and art history.

 She places herself in her own work, using a range of disguises and personas.
 They are disturbing, distasteful and sometimes amusing.

-There was never a more prolific photographer than Robert Frank (November 9, 1924).
+There was never a more prolific photographer than Robert Frank.
 From 1941, he worked as a commercial photographer in Zurich, Basel and Geneva.

 In 1947, he found a job as a fashion photographer in the US.
 He used his 35mm Leica, unconventional at the time.
 Between 1950 and ’59 he turned his attention to street photography and photojournalism.

 This is where he became most famous.
 The Guggenheim Fellowship allowed him to travel the country, resulting in his most famous work: The Americans.

 He worked closely to Walker Evans and became one of the world’s most famous street photographers.
-He supplemented his visuals with text, written straight onto the negatives and prints.
+He completed his visuals with text, written straight onto the negatives and prints.